 - The reformers and transformers of the social milieu.
 (EN) (FR/EN)

 The Anarchist Individualist Initiation

 The associations created with a mystical aim are not the only one that have practiced initiation.
-It has also be practiced by the schools of philosophy, as well as societies having a political or social goal: freemasonry, for example.
+It has also been practiced by schools of philosophy, as well as societies having a political or social goal: freemasonry, for example.

 But the mysteries here are of an anti-authoritarian, anti-absolutist variety and we are encouraged, I think, to be as unfaithful to the letter of Armand’s text as we are to be faithful to its spirit.
 After all, even a much less individualistic thinker, Armand’s sometimes antagonist Jean Grave, would say of his own work:

 The translation here is a work-in-progress.
 I began with a French text that was substantially, but not always perfectly complete and only discovered some of its shortcomings well into the translation process.
 That means that, along with revisions of the translation itself, I am gradually checking the text against a rather fragile copy of the original publication.
-Sections that have been given their own page can be considered more or less finished.
-Other sections should be used with care.
-I am providing a parallel French/English text as well, so that those interested in consulting the original can do so easily.
+These working translations should be used with care, consulting the original French text that is provided.

 — Shawn P. Wilbur